StatCYK/SMICE/README.md

 - Unzip `PDB_annotations.txt.zip`

+## Quick start demo with Jupyter notebook ##

+`demo.ipynb` provides a demo example on the KaiB protein.
+Set the directories in the notebook before run.

 ## Run SMICE on benchmark fold-switching proteins
 The instructions in this section assume access to a Slurm-based high-performance computing cluster.
 For instructions on how to run an example on a local workstation or laptop, please skip to the "Run Locally" section at the end of this README.